TommyHughes/VBAMacros/README.md

 # VBAMacros
-A collection of Macros for VBA
+A collection of Macros and classes for VBA